ross-newman/vivoe-lite/README.md

 ![GVA HMI](images/GVA_HMI.png)<br>
 **Example of the Battle Management System (BMS) screen**

+### STANAG 4754 - NATO Generic Vehicle Architecture (NGVA)
+NGVA is a NATO Standardisation Agreement (STANAG 4754) based on open standards to design and integrate multiple electronic sub-systems onto military vehicles which are controllable from a multifunction crew display and control unit.

+### DEF(AUST)11316 AS GVA
+Email asgva.office@defence.gov.au requesting access to the DEF(AUST) and AS GVA GovDex community

 ## Video
 ### DEF STAN 00-083 - Vetronics Infrastructure for Video Over Ethernet (VIVOE)
 For the video streaming element of the sample HMI the RTP raw video streams conform to Defence Standard 00-83 Vetronics Infrastructure